PickYourOwn.org

 good local strawberries, producers depend on ideal spring weather conditions.

-Select plump, firm, fully red berries.
-The small
+Select firm, fully red berries.
+Strawberries DO NOT continue ripen after

-berries are often most flavorful.
-Only the berry on the far right is
+they are picked!
+In the photo, only the berry on the far right is

 completely ripe.

-Most area that grow strawberries have a strawberry festival, at which you
+Strawberry festivals: Most areas that grow strawberries have a strawberry festival, at which you

 can taste all kinds of fresh strawberry foods, pies, jams, cakes - and most